IyiKuyoro/e-commerce/ERRORS.md

 - USR_08 - this is an invalid Credit Card.
 - USR_09 - The Shipping Region ID is not number
 - USR_10 - The param(s) provided are invalid.
+- USR_11 - No shopping cartId provided
+- USR_12 - Item ID is not a number
+- USR_13 - Item ID not provided

 ## Category's Errors